Local and Mixing-Based Algorithms for Gaussian Graphical Model Selection from Glauber Dynamics: :

 We can now define our test statistic based on Lemma~\ref{lemma: intuition} and the event we have defined and Lemma~\ref{lemma: Test statistic bounded as} shows that our test statistic is bounded almost surely.

 \begin{definition}[Test statistic] For any $i,j \in [p]$ we define

-Here $\Delta Y_{i}^{k} = Y_{i}^{k\tau -} - Y_{i}^{(k-2/3)\tau -}$ and $\Delta Y_{j}^{k} = Y_{j}^{(k-1/3)\tau} - Y_{j}^{(k-1)\tau}$.
+Here $\Delta Y_{i}^{k} = Y_{i}^{k\tau -} - Y_{i}^{(k-3/4)\tau -}$ and $\Delta Y_{j}^{k} = Y_{j}^{(k-1/4)\tau} - Y_{j}^{(k-1)\tau}$.
 We will let $T_{ij}^{(k)}$ denote the $k$-th term in the above summation. \end{definition}

-The events $C_{\delta}$ and $B_{j}^{k}$ allow us to control the behavior of the test statistic by bounding the test statistic shown by Lemma~\ref{appseclemma: Test statistic bounded as} given below and bounding the variance as shown in Lemma~\ref{appseclemma: variance bound}, addressing two challenges raised in Section~\ref{sec: intuition}.
+The event $B_{\delta}$ allows us to control the behavior of the test statistic by bounding each summand of the statistic, as stated in Lemma~\ref{lemma: Test statistic bounded as} below, and by bounding the conditional variance in Lemma~\ref{appseclemma: variance bound} of Appendix~\ref{sec: proofs of lemmas}.
+These two bounds address the main unboundedness issues raised in Section~\ref{sec: intuition}.

-\begin{lemma} For $k \in [k_{\rm max}]$ and $i,j \in [p]$ the $k$-th term of the test statistic is bounded almost surely with respect to the conditional measure $\mathbb{P}_{C}$.
+\begin{lemma} For $k \in [k_{\max}]$ and $i,j \in [p]$ the $k$-th term of the test statistic is bounded almost surely with respect to the conditional measure $\mathbb{P}_{B}$.
 That is,

 \end{lemma}